MANOJKUMAR7654/Blinkit-PowerBI-Dashboard/README.md

 - Neighborhood Insights: Discover top neighborhoods based on reviews and listing data.

 ## CONTACT:
-Feel free to connect with me email at manodinesh261194@outlook.com.
+Feel free to connect with me email at manodinesh261194@outlook.com. & LinkedIn: https://www.linkedin.com/in/manojkumar-dataanalyst/
-You can also find me on LinkedIn: https://www.linkedin.com/in/manojkumar-dataanalyst/